On-chain or Lightning

 There are various Node setups.
 MyNode is excellent.
 There are many apps that come with it, and even more if you pay for the premium version.
 It is otherwise very tedious downloading all those apps yourself.
 The MyNode makes it quite easy as you’ll see.

 An alternative and similar option is RaspiBlitz.
-The GUI is not as nice, and the apps overlap a lot with the apps that come with MyNode, but Raspiblitz if free open source software (FOSS) and MyNode is not quite.
+The GUI is not as nice, and the apps overlap a lot with the apps that come with MyNode, but Raspiblitz is free open source software (FOSS) and MyNode is not quite.
 Another difference is that MyNode is run in a Docker container.
 I find Docker daunting and hard to troubleshoot.
 This is only a problem if you run into errors or bugs.
 The developer offers help for premium users and there is a Telegram chat group too.

-The RaspiBlitz is just multiple programs installed to Linux, without Docker.
+The RaspiBlitz is just multiple programs installed on Linux, without Docker.
 The external hard drive can easily be attached to another Linux machine with Bitcoin Core, and away you go, should you need.

 I’m always available for help if you get stuck, and please let me know of any corrections needed if you have time.